 This sector policy has been established in French and in English.
-In case of inconsistency between the French and the English version, the French version shall prevail.
+The English version is a free translation.

 8. GLOSSARY

 Associated infrastructures to Coal-fueled power production units: for the sake of this policy, electricity transport and distribution infrastructures directly linked to such units.